-As the Markets in Financial Instruments Directive of 2014 (MIFID II) applies from 3 January 2018, the AFM is required to set position limits for all commodity derivatives traded on a trading platform located or managed in the Netherlands, which are outlined in below table.
+On November 23rd 2017, a few weeks before the implementation of MiFID II on January 3rd 2018, the AFM has published proposed position limits for all commodity derivatives traded on a trading platform located or managed in the Netherlands, which are outlined in below table.
 These limits also apply to economically equivalent OTC contracts (EEOTC).
 The proposed position limits apply to the positions held by a person and the positions that are held on his behalf at a group level.

 If a position limit is (about to be) exceeded, the AFM may force a person not to enter into new agreements with regard to a commodity derivative to which that position limit applies or to reduce the volume of the position within a reasonable period set by the AFM.

 The AFM intends to set the position limits for commodity derivatives as stated in the table below.
 The AFM has informed ESMA about the proposed position limits in accordance with Article 57, paragraph 5, MIFID II.
 ESMA has indicated in a public statement that it will not be possible for them to finalize and publish all opinions on position limits for liquid commodity derivatives before the end of this year.
 It is likely that ESMA's opinions will not deviate from the proposed position limits below.
 However, the possibility still exists.

 Since January 3rd 2018, the date that MiFID II became effective, the AFM monitors the position limits, subject to the section below entitled 'Notes applicable to specific contracts'.

 Notes applicable to specific contracts

 This list contains liquid commodity derivative contracts that are currently identified as being traded on a trading platform in the Netherlands.
 The position limit outlined in the table below applies to these derivatives.
 As can be seen it presents relevant market-, product-, and contract features as well as the date that a position limit becomes effective, since this is updated /may be extended over time to include new position limits for other commodity derivatives.